Droplets I: Pressure-Dominated Sub-0.1 pc Coherent Structures in L1688 and B18: Droplets at Positions of Dense Cores and Other Known Structures

 Two of the 18 droplets defined in \S\ref{sec:analysis_id} are found near the positions of two dense cores observed and analyzed by \citet{Benson_1989}, \citet{Goodman_1993}, and \citet{Ladd_1994}.
 These are L1688-d11 and B18-d4, with centroid positions found within one GBT FWHM beam size (32\arcsec) of the centers of L1696A and TMC-2A, respectively.
 Fig.\ \ref{fig:OverlapPropertiesNH3corr} shows how the basic properties measured in this work using data from the Green Bank Ammonia Survey compare to properties measured by \citet{Benson_1989}, \citet{Goodman_1993}, and \citet{Ladd_1994}.
 We note that the observations done by \citet{Benson_1989} and \citet{Ladd_1994} did not spatially resolve the ``transition to coherence'' \citep{Goodman_1998}, as was done by \citet{Pineda_2010} for B5.
 For reference, the spatial resolution of the observations done by \citet{Benson_1989} and \citet{Ladd_1994} is a factor of $\sim$ 2.5 coarser than that of modern GBT observations.
 The velocity resolution (at 23 GHz) of the observations done by \citet{Benson_1989} and \citet{Ladd_1994} ranges from 0.07 to 0.20 km s$^{-1}$, compared to 0.07 km s$^{-1}$ of the GBT observations done by the Green Bank Ammonia Survey \citep{GAS_DR1}.
 See \S\ref{sec:data} for details.

-Other than these two droplets that can be associated one-to-one with previous core structures observed in NH$_3$ emission, other droplets might be associated with previously known cores or density features.
-A full comparison with previous observations requires careful treatment of differences in observational setups and the methods used to define the structures, and such a comparison is beyond the scope of this paper.
-Here we list previously known cores and density features potentially associated with droplets in Table \ref{table:association32} and Table \ref{table:association96}, based on a thorough search of the SIMBAD Astronomical Database\footnote{The database can be accessed via \url{http://simbad.u-strasbg.fr/simbad/}.
+Here we also list previously known cores and density features potentially associated with droplets in Table \ref{table:association32} and Table \ref{table:association96}, based on a thorough search of the SIMBAD Astronomical Database\footnote{The database can be accessed via \url{http://simbad.u-strasbg.fr/simbad/}.
 As pointed out on the SIMBAD Astronomical Database page, while the database includes most of the published catalogs, it is by no means complete.}.

 \begin{longrotatetable}

 \end{longrotatetable}

 \begin{longrotatetable}